Think you know what a stranger is up to? The latest from ‘Tipping Point’ author Malcolm Gladwell shows why you’re wrong.

 The word “stranger” has different meanings for Gladwell.
 At times he’s referring to a literal stranger, at others to someone we’re certain has our backs despite our nagging doubts and contrary evidence.

 Defaulting to truth can lead to trouble.
-While Gladwell, through his usual barrage of short, clear sentences that read like conversation over coffee, dissects a number of historical scandals on the strangers theme, including a CIA discovery of double agents; financier Bernie Madoff defrauding clients; and the murder conviction in Italy of Seattle resident Amanda Knox, despite a scarcity of evidence (she was acquitted after almost four years in prison).
+Gladwell, through his usual barrage of short, clear sentences that read like conversation over coffee, dissects a number of historical scandals on the strangers theme, including a CIA discovery of double agents; financier Bernie Madoff defrauding clients; and the murder conviction in Italy of Seattle resident Amanda Knox, despite a scarcity of evidence (she was acquitted after almost four years in prison).
 The initial catalyst and framing device for the book was the suicide of 28-year-old Sandra Bland.

-Bland, an African American woman arrested in 2015 when an officer needlessly escalated a questionable traffic after she lit a cigarette, was found hanged in her jail cell in Waller County, Texas.
+Bland, an African American woman arrested in 2015 when an officer needlessly escalated a questionable traffic stop after she lit a cigarette, was found hanged in her jail cell in Waller County, Texas.

 “I couldn’t get past the dashcam video,” says Gladwell.
 “There are tons of these kinds of encounters between cops and civilians.
 But rarely do we have the whole conversation captured like that.
 It’s just so heartbreaking and infuriating and senseless.
 There was something about it I couldn’t get out of my head.
 On some level the whole thing is absurd.
 A police officer pulling someone over in the middle of the day in a university town, and then getting upset because she won’t put out her cigarette.
 Then she’s dead three days later.
 It doesn’t make any sense.
 It was my emotional reaction to that case that got me interested in the theme of this book.”